Krayorn/blog/src/content/blog/role-playing-game-organization-scenario.md

 I decided that the NPC leading them would be the Second.
 The right hand of the Captain, loyal and reliable.

 The first idea I had was to make a puzzle with a map.
-I wanted the players to fold it in a certain way to reveal something and they needed to be able to test their solutions themselves, so I figured a lock on the chest would be great, and the folded map could reveal the combination to open it.
+I wanted the players to fold it in a certain way to reveal something, and they needed to be able to test their solutions themselves, so I figured a lock on the chest would be great, and the folded map could reveal the combination to open it.

 So I needed to make a map and a page of instructions.
 This is where I came up with the "Treasure of the Black Thorn":